mfisli/pokemon-api/README.md

 ## Endpoints

+### /pokemonarchetype
+- Represents a pokemon in an abstract form
+- Purpose is to offer reasonable characteristics for generating specific pokemon
+- eg A bulbasaur archetype contains all the information and constraints to create a bulbasaur
+  - A generator would create a bulbasaur, for example, and assign characteristics
+  - It might vary the weight, height, gender, moves, sprite, ect., for each instance
+  - But such characteristics are kept within archetypal bounds

 ### /pokemon
 - Represents the pocket monsters with names, image, and stats, like type, weight, moves, cries ...